RED LIGHT CAMERAS

 How It Got This Way

-There's been five versions of the bill, so far.
+There were five versions of the bill.

 The May 27 Version